peterchappell/keepatally/readme.md

 This project is built using Firebase, React and Webpack (among other things).

-To work locally, you can just run `npm run dev`.
+To work locally, you'll need to do an `npm install` and then you can just run `npm run dev`.

 This will: